MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-mobile-stable-channel.md

 ## Version 129.0.2792.84 (Android and iOS): October 9, 2024

-Fixed various bugs and performance issues.
+Fixed various bugs and performance issues, enhancements.

+### Enhancements

+- [Android and iOS] The page layout of the New Tab Page (NTP) defaults to inspirational for Microsoft Entra ID accounts.

 ## Version 129.0.2792.65 (Android): September 27, 2024